calcmogul/controls-engineering-in-frc/README.md

 These packages are installed via pip3 (e.g., `pip3 install --user frccontrol`).

-* frccontrol (to provide FRC wrappers for Python Control and generate plots and state-space results)
+* frccontrol (to provide FRC wrappers for scipy and generate plots and state-space results)

 The book's build process automatically sets these up in a venv so they don't